Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

+All training data for Diffusion-Based Impedance Learning were collected through teleoperation using AVP, which provided ground-truth sZFTs together with measured interaction wrenches and recorded end-effector poses.
+The teleoperation framework enabled free-space motion, contact scenarios, and transitions into and out of contact.
+During data collection, AVP tracked the operator’s wrist pose, which was used as the commanded ZFT during teleoperation and subsequently treated as the ground-truth sZFT for model training.
+In parallel, external wrenches at the robot end-effector were recorded using a force/torque sensor.

+Unlike demonstrations with manipulandums and haptic interfaces, the AVP framework allowed spatially unrestricted teleoperation.
+In practice, the operator’s hand pose tracked by AVP could move freely in space, unconstrained by physical objects, whereas the robot end-effector was constrained by the actual contact surfaces.
+Therefore, the shift between the commanded ZFT and the robot pose generated an external wrench.

+Two datasets were generated.
+The first consisted of a parkour-style scenario with multiple obstacles (Figure~\ref{fig:dataCollection}, right).
+A total of 17,457 samples were recorded.
+These data captured diverse interaction behaviors, including free-space motion, transitions into and out of contact, and sustained contact with unknown obstacles in an unstructured environment.

+The second dataset focused on robotic-assisted upper-limb rehabilitation tasks (Figure~\ref{fig:dataCollection}, left).
+A total of 55,838 samples were recorded.
+Eight healthy adults (4 female, 4 male; age 20–64 years; height 162–192 cm; weight 64–91 kg) performed three types of movements derived from standard post-stroke rehabilitation protocols: (i) passive lifting, consisting of repeated vertical up-and-down motions of the arm; (ii) out-of-shoulder movements, involving arm motions that include shoulder rotation; and (iii) an activity-of-daily-living (ADL) task, in which subjects mimicked a feeding motion by moving the hand toward the mouth.

+Each therapy type was performed under three interaction conditions designed to elicit different levels of subject participation: 1) passive condition: subjects were instructed to relax their arm and allow the robot to move it without resistance; 2) cooperative condition: subjects observed the motion demonstrated by the teleoperator wearing the AVP and actively attempted to minimize the interaction forces between their arm and the robot hand; 3) mixed condition: subjects alternated between relaxing their arm and actively cooperating with the robot motion.
+Together, these conditions were chosen to capture varying levels of subject participation and assistance, providing diverse interaction behaviors for learning contact-consistent impedance adaptation.

+The study was approved by MIT’s Committee on the Use of Humans as Experimental Subjects (COUHES), with informed consent obtained from all participants.
+This dataset was used to train the model presented in this paper; however, the deployment of upper-limb rehabilitation applications is part of a separate project and is not reported here.

-\subsection{Model Selection to reconstruct sZFT}
+\subsection{Model Selection to Reconstruct sZFT}

-Our model selection was guided by two initial requirements: (i) sufficient accuracy in reconstructing both translational and rotational components and (ii) a small model capacity, suitable for real-time deployment.
+The model selection was guided by two initial requirements: (i) sufficient accuracy in reconstructing both translational and rotational components and (ii) a small model capacity, suitable for real-time deployment.
 To evaluate this trade-off, we varied hidden dimensions, number of layers, attention heads, and loss-weighting strategies.

 Performance was assessed using translational error (positional loss in mm) and rotational error (angular magnitude $\theta$ about unit-axis and unit-axis deviation $\alpha$ in degrees).

 Figure~\ref{fig:losses} provides a graphical representation of the rotational losses, illustrating the decomposition into axis deviation $\alpha_{\text{error}}$ and magnitude error $\theta_{\text{error}}$.